chatwoot/docs/docs/self-hosted/deployment/linux-vm.md

 chmod +x install.sh
 ```

-2. Execute the script, and it will take care of the initial **Chatwoot** setup.
+2. Execute the script.
+The script will take care of the initial **Chatwoot** setup.

 ```bash
 ./install.sh --install
 ```

 3. **Chatwoot** Installation will now be accessible at `http://{your_ip_address}:3000` or if you opted
    for domain setup, it will be at https://chatwoot.mydomain.com.

-> **Note** This will also install the Chatwoot CLI(`cwctl`) starting with Chatwoot v2.7.0, use `cwctl --help` to learn more.
+> **Note** This will also install the Chatwoot CLI(`cwctl`) starting with Chatwoot v2.7.0.
+Use `cwctl --help` to learn more.

 ## Configuring The installation Domain

 1. Create an `A` record for `chatwoot.mydomain.com` on your domain management system and point it towards the installation IP address.
 2. Continue with the installation script by entering `yes` when prompted about domain setup.
-4. Enter your domain, and the script will take care of configuring Nginx and SSL via LetsEncrypt.
+3. Enter your domain.
+The script will take care of configuring Nginx and SSL via LetsEncrypt.
 4. Your Chatwoot installation should be accessible from `https://chatwoot.mydomain.com` now.

 ## Configure the required environment variables

-For your Chatwoot installation to properly function, you would need to configure the essential environment variables like `FRONTEND_URL`, Mailer and a cloud storage config.
+For your Chatwoot installation to properly function, you would need to configure the essential environment variables like `FRONTEND_URL`, Mailer, and a cloud storage config.
 Refer **[Environment variables](/docs/self-hosted/configuration/environment-variables)** for the full list.

 1. Login as **chatwoot** user and edit the .env file.